Robyn Urback: Career

-By 2013 her work was being published regularly in the National Post.
+By 2013 her work was being published regularly as a columnist in the National Post, where she also became an editorial board member.

 In 2016 Urback was hired as an opinion columnist and opinion section producer for the Canadian Broadcasting Corporation.
-Her last day there was 22 October 2019.
+She worked there through 22 October 2019.

-She has been working for The Globe and Mail since late 2019.
+She has been working for The Globe and Mail, where she is a current affairs columnist, since 2019.